Healthy Homes Assessment Waipawa

 Waipawa Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory throughout Waipawa and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory in all Waipawa and New Zealand rental houses where it is reasonably practicable to put in.

-• A Healthy Homes Intent to Comply Statement An Insulation Statement as well as an Insurance Statement must be included with any renewal, new or amended tenancy agreement.
+• A Healthy Homes Intent to Comply Statement as well as an Insulation Statement, and an Insurance Statement must be included in any new, renewed or modified tenancy agreement.

-• Private landlords and property managers should ensure their rental properties comply with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.
+• Private landlords and property managers should ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

-• All homes rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes